mavenlink/mavenlink_ruby/README.md

     $ gem install mavenlink

-You will need your oauth_token, which can be found on your Mavenlink userpage, to use the client.

 ## Usage

+Please read the API documentation (http://developer.mavenlink.com/) before using the gem.

+You will also need your oauth_token, which can be found on your Mavenlink userpage.
 ### Client
 #####Initialize a new client